For showtimes, click here.

 Director John Ford purchased the rights to “Stage to Lordsburg” for $7,500.
 The tale was used a template for Stagecoach, which would help John Wayne become a star after a career of unremarkable Westerns.

 “I expected it to be a good picture, but I didn’t expect to be swept up and carried along with such joy,” Claire Trevor said.
 “I thought it was the best thing I’d ever seen.
 I forgot I was in it.”

 1. Ford teased Wayne.

-Director John Ford is known for his aggressive demeanor and his tough personality on the set, especially when dealing with the Duke.
+Director John Ford was known for his aggressive demeanor and his tough personality on the set, especially when dealing with the Duke.
 Before Stagecoach even got off the ground, Ford had fun at Wayne’s expense and invited him for a weekend on his boat.
 There, he asked if Wayne knew any actors who would be the right fit to play the Ringo Kid.
 After a weekend of making the Duke throw out suggestions, the director finally offered him the role.

 2. Wayne wasn’t a big enough star.

 Despite his confidence in Ford’s ability, producer David O. Selznick didn’t think the director understood what brought an audience to see films – that is, star power.
 In Selznick’s mind, Stagecoach needed heavy-hitters, not Claire Trevor and John Wayne.
 He suggested Gary Cooper and Marlene Dietrich.
 But Ford wouldn’t budge, so he parted ways and found a new producer, Walter Wanger.
-He too had doubts about Wayne, so as a curtesy, Ford auditioned some other talent, such as Bruce Cabot, all the while never intending the part to go to anyone but the Duke.
+He too had doubts about Wayne, so as a courtesy, Ford auditioned some other talent, such as Bruce Cabot, all the while never intending the part to go to anyone but the Duke.

 3. Trevor got first billing.